Orlando Magic vs. Charlotte Hornets: Game Preview

-RIVALS REPORT: In this edition of our Rivals Report series, I brought back special guest, Hornets.com beat writer Sam Perley, who’s covered the team for the past seven seasons.
+RIVALS REPORT: In this edition of our Rivals Report series, we’re once again joined by special guest, Hornets.com beat writer Sam Perley, who’s covered the team for the past eight seasons.
 He’s a great resource for all things Buzz City, including the Hornets and their NBA 2K League squad.
-He was kind enough to take the time to answer three key questions about the Hornets.
+He was generous enough to take the time to answer three key questions heading into their matchup with the Magic.